AgrimChoudhary/web-wedding-invitation-42/AUTOMATIC_ACCEPTANCE_FIX.md

 The "Royal Indian Wedding" template was automatically accepting invitations when the URL contained parameters like `accepted=true` or `hasResponded=true`.
 This meant that guests would see the "Thank You" message immediately without having to click the "Accept Invitation" button.

 ## Root Cause
-The issue was in two main files:
+The issue was in multiple files:
 1. `src/hooks/useUrlParams.tsx` - Was parsing URL parameters and automatically setting `accepted: true` and `hasResponded: true` based on URL values
-2. `src/context/PlatformContext.tsx` - Was not preventing automatic acceptance from URL parameters
+2. `src/context/PlatformContext.tsx` - Was not preventing automatic acceptance from URL parameters and PostMessage data
+3. PostMessage handling was allowing automatic acceptance from platform data

 ## Solution
-Modified both files to prevent automatic acceptance from URL parameters:
+Modified multiple files to prevent automatic acceptance from all sources:

 ### 1. useUrlParams.tsx Changes
 - Always set `hasResponded: false` regardless of URL parameters